 In Georgia, assets are divided equitably rather than equally.
 This implies that property distribution may not be divided evenly.
-After evaluating various factors, the court will determine a fair distribution of assets.
+After evaluating various factors, the Court will determine a fair distribution of assets.

-While it’s theoretically possible to obtain a divorce in Georgia within 31 days, the actual duration for an uncontested divorce is between one to two months from the filing date to receiving the final decree.
+Although it’s theoretically possible to obtain a divorce in Georgia within 31 days, the actual duration for an uncontested divorce is between one to two months from the filing date to receiving the final decree.
 In contrast, a contested divorce in Georgia can last from six months up to several years.